-Examples of situations which would generally be approved for an excused absence from a required event include significant mental or physical illness, birth of a child, emergency, or attendance to a single professional conference per academic year.
-Students who are presenting at professional conferences will be eligible for multiple excused absences in a single academic year.
-Examples of situations that would generally not be approved for an excused absence from a required event include weddings, graduations, or vacations.
-If a student believes that the basis for their excused absence request is eligible for consideration for ADA accommodation, the student should follow the procedure outlined in the Disabilities and Academic Accommodations section of this handbook.
+Examples of situations which may be approved for an excused absence from a required event include significant mental or physical illness, emergency, birth of student's own child, or attendance to a single professional conference per academic year for which a student is not presenting their own research.
+Students who are presenting at professional conferences may be eligible for multiple excused absences in a single academic year.
+Examples of situations that will not be approved for an excused absence from a required event include, but are not limited to, vacations, graduations, or weddings (with the exception of a student's own wedding).
+If a student believes that the basis for their request is eligible for consideration under The Americans with Disabilities Act of 1990 (ADA), the student should follow the procedure outlined in the Disabilities and Academic Accommodations section of this handbook.

-The Excused Absence form on the iNet is for required, core-curricular events only (required lectures, required exams, required quizzes, required labs, etc.).
+The Excused Absence Form on the iNet is used for required, core-curricular events only (required lectures, required exams, required quizzes, required labs, etc.).
 This iNet form is not used for Tracks, Electives, and attendance optional events, such as most lectures, student affairs seminars, etc.